rtCamp/ps-analysis-tool-wiki/Evaluation-Environment.md

-Preparing the environment for analyzing and debugging the behavior of cookies and storage APIs during browsing sessions encompasses two aspects: (1) access to Chrome instances with and without Privacy Sandbox APIs enabled and restricted use of 3P cookies; and (2) install PSAT.
+Preparing the environment for analyzing and debugging the behavior of cookies and storage APIs during browsing sessions encompasses two aspects: (1) access to Chrome instances with and without Privacy Sandbox APIs enabled and restricted use of third-party cookies; and (2) install PSAT.

 ## Spinning Chrome Instances from Command Line